thoughtbot/testing-rails/book/types_of_tests/feature_specs/viewing_the_homepage.md

 end
 ```

-Install the new gems and create a new file `spec/support/factory_girl.rb`:
+Install the new gems and create a new file `spec/support/factory_bot.rb`.

+**Note:** _ Older versions of this library were named `FactoryGirl` and the file
+was named `factory_girl.rb`.

 ` spec/support/factory_girl.rb@944b0967

 This file will lint your factories before the test suite is run.
 That is, it
 will ensure that all the factories you define are valid.
 While not necessary,
 this is a worthwhile check, especially while you are learning.
 It's a quick way
 to rest easy that your factories work.
-Since `FactoryGirl.lint` may end up
+Since `FactoryBot.lint` may end up
 persisting some records to the database, we use Database Cleaner to restore the
 state of the database after we've linted our factories.
 We'll cover Database
 Cleaner in depth later.

 Now, this file won't require itself!
 In your `rails_helper` you'll find some
 commented out code that requires all of the files in `spec/support`.
 Let's
-comment that in so our FactoryGirl config gets loaded:
+comment that in so our FactoryBot config gets loaded:

 ```ruby
 # Uncomment me!